Ruth Bader Ginsburg dead at 87; tributes pour in from across political spectrum

 "Tonight, we mourn the passing of a giant in American history, a champion for justice, a trailblazer for women," Senate Minority Leader Chuck Schumer said in a tweet.
 "She would want us all to fight as hard as we can to preserve her legacy."

-Former president, Jimmy Carter, who appointed Ginsburg to the U.S. Court of Appeals in 1980, called her a “beacon of justice” and vowed to pray for her family.
+Former President Jimmy Carter, who appointed Ginsburg to the U.S. Court of Appeals in 1980, called her a “beacon of justice” and vowed to pray for her family.

 “Rosalynn and I are saddened by the passing of Justice Ruth Bader Ginsburg,” Carter said in a statement.
 “A powerful legal mind and a staunch advocate for gender equality, she has been a beacon of justice during her long and remarkable career.
 We join countless Americans in mourning the loss of a truly great woman."